Xiangyang1984/Pneumo-Typer/README.md

 * b. predicted serotype results
 * c. create three maps with the ST and predicted serotype and information showed

-	*heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level;
+	*heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level

-	*heatmap_class.svg: a heatmap of the distribution of cps gene at class level;
+	*heatmap_class.svg: a heatmap of the distribution of cps gene at class level

 	*cps_cluster.svg: a figure showing the genetic organization of cps gene cluster